 It is also good to note that there are many different types of detention roof solutions on the market all with different benefits and constraints.
-The unique selling points for the Purple version is that is inexpensive to install and can be used on sloped roofs.
+The unique selling points for the Purple-Roof concept version is that is inexpensive to install and can be used on sloped roofs.

 The future is green!

-Top-down approaches such as policy changes combined with bottom-up approaches like creating a clear ROI for green roofs promises fast greening of our urban areas.
+Top-down approaches such as policy changes combined with bottom-up approaches like creating a clear ROI for green roofs promise fast greening of our urban areas.

 We are on a mission to help to create sponge cities for a resilient future using data-driven design.